Module 2: Hosting an MCP server behind an AgentCore Gateway

 python test_mcp_server.py $GATEWAY_URL $JWT_TOKEN

-You should see the three tools listed (prefixed with the target name) and their results:
+You should see all three tools listed (prefixed with the target name) and their results:

 Try calling without the token (or with a fake one) and you’ll get an authorization error.
-The Gateway’s JWT authorizer is doing its job.
+The Gateway’s JWT authorizer is doing its job - any caller with a valid token can run any tool.
+The Cedar chapter below adds the second layer.

 Try it yourself